lucasrodes/pyphoon/experiments/README.md

 ## Remarks

-Input image format for each of the tasks (i.e. models) may vary.
-Please review section **Image format** in the README file of the task you are interested in for more details.
+Input image format for each of the experiments (i.e. models) may vary.
+Please review section **Image format** in the README file of the experiment you are interested in for more details.